arorark77/arorark77.github.io/02-Homework/README.md

 Following tasks were completed as per requirements and screenshot of main page included

-    -   Built all required pages using Bootstap framework
+    -   Built all required pages using Bootstrap framework
     -   Used semantic html elements
     -   Used appropriate header, navbar and footer components